Vegan Breakfast Hash

 About the Author

-Hi, I’m a content creator with many outlets.
-In addition to writing and translation work, I’m a yoga teacher, recipe creator, and food photographer with a keen interest in wellness and sustainability.
-Originally from a small town in Lithuania, I’ve spent 11 years living in Birmingham, UK, before moving back to her home country and settling there with her partner.
-My time in the UK took place during formative adult years which shaped my multifaceted career path.
-I’ve always been fascinated with languages and their structure.
-At the university, I completed a joint honors degree in English and Media, which fueled my interest in writing and creating visual content.
-Later, I applied my experience to become a freelance translator and continue learning other languages.
-In 2016, I completed training as a yoga teacher and also became a certified rock climbing instructor, further expanding my career to include many hobbies.
-The result was a wealth of personal and professional experiences that contributed to where she is now.
-My commitment to veganism and sustainability is not purely on paper either.
-Living on a semi-off-grid homestead in rural Lithuania, I spend time growing and preserving food and caring for rescue animals, including goats, rabbits, and farm birds.
-In my free time, I loves to craft using textiles and yarn, read, and run local trails.
+In 2016, she completed training as a yoga teacher and also became a certified rock climbing instructor, further expanding my career to include many hobbies.
+Her commitment to veganism and sustainability is not purely on paper either.
+Living on a semi-off-grid homestead in rural Lithuania, she spends time growing and preserving food and caring for rescue animals, including goats, rabbits, and farm birds.
+In her free time, she loves to craft using textiles and yarn, read, and run local trails.
 Not that this type of lifestyle affords a lot of free time!
 That said, being able to share my various experiences through writing and photography is essentially a dream job, because it allows me to do what I love and expand my horizons even further.

 [email protected]